1948–49 New York Knicks season

-The 1948–49 New York Knicks season was the third season for the team in the Basketball Association of America (BAA), which later became the National Basketball Association (NBA).
-The Knicks had a 32–28 record in 1948–49 and finished second in the Eastern Division, six games behind the Washington Capitols.
+The 1948–49 New York Knickerbockers season was the third season for the team in the Basketball Association of America (BAA), which later became the National Basketball Association (NBA).
+The Knickerbockers had a 32–28 record in 1948–49 and finished second in the Eastern Division, six games behind the Washington Capitols.
 New York qualified for the playoffs, and defeated the Baltimore Bullets 2–1 in a best-of-three series to earn a place in the Eastern Division finals.
-In the division championship series, the Knicks lost to the Capitols, two games to one.
+In the division championship series, the Knickerbockers lost to the Capitols, two games to one.
 Before the 1949–50 season, the BAA merged with the National Basketball League to form the NBA.